How Do We Incorporate Water Into Our Wellness Routines Without Feeling Guilty

 Advertisement

-The World Health Organisation reports that 844 million people lack even a basic drinking-water services, including 159 million people who are dependent on surface water, which is found in lakes, streams, and such.
+The World Health Organization reports that 844 million people lack even a basic drinking-water services, including 159 million people who are dependent on surface water, which is found in lakes, streams, and such.
 There's more bad news.
-Globally, at least 2 billion people use a drinking water source contaminated with faeces, which can lead to disease and death.
+Globally, at least 2 billion people use a drinking water source contaminated with feces, which can lead to disease and death.

 Meanwhile, there are women and girls who spend up to eight hours a day walking to a water source to bring clean water to their families.
 Harrison explains that in nations like Mozambique, it’s primarily up to the women to provide water.
 At its core, the world water crisis is a women’s issue, he says.